Native range: Temperate and subtropical South America

 We’ll probably be seeing more of the nutria.
 Climate change, accompanied by heavier rains in some areas, may extend their range north, since they would rather swim than walk.”

-For more recipes and information on nutria biology see www.nutria.com
+For more information on nutria biology see www.nutria.com

 Smoked Pulled Nutria